democratizedspace/dspace/frontend/src/pages/docs/md/hyperstructures.md

 - [Amazing](/docs/amazing), our item/resource shop that takes no platform fees and distributes incoming revenue right back to the community
 - a smart contract that allows developers, scientists, and creators to monetize their contributions to the DSPACE ecosystem by accepting donations for their work
-- The [Metaguild [M]](/docs/metaguild), a guild that pays developers, scientists, and creators to work on DSPACE projects, adding new game mechanics and features to the DSPACE ecosystem
+- The Metaguild [M], a guild that pays developers, scientists, and creators to work on DSPACE projects, adding new game mechanics and features to the DSPACE ecosystem